venkys-io/Code-Blogs/Strings/Easy/Remove Vowels from A string/README.md

 4. User Input Validation: In software development, removing vowels from a user's input can be used as a form of input validation or data sanitization to ensure that certain strings meet specific criteria.
 5. Language Learning Tools: In language learning or educational applications, removing vowels from a string could be part of exercises designed to help learners recognize and process consonants in words.

-TEST CASE -1 :
+## Test Cases

-INPUT :
+- INPUT :
   "Hello, World!"
   OUTPUT :
   "Hll, Wrld!"

-TEST CASE-2 :
+  3

+  The function removes vowels from the input string by iterating over each character and keeping only those that are not vowels.

+  For the input "Hello, World!":
+  'H', 'l', 'l', ',', ' ', 'W', 'r', 'l', 'd', and '!' are kept.
+  'e', 'o', and 'o' are vowels, so they are removed.
+  The resulting string is "Hll, Wrld!".
+  The next function counts the number of vowels in the input string by iterating over each character and counting those that are vowels.

+  For the input "Hello, World!":
+  'e', 'o', and 'o' are vowels.
+  The count of vowels in the original string is 3.

-INPUT :
+- INPUT :
   "AEIOUaeiou"
   OUTPUT:
   ""

-TEST CASE-3 :
+  10

+  The function removes vowels from the input string by iterating over each character and keeping only those that are not vowels.

+  For the input "AEIOUaeiou":
+  There are no consonants (non-vowels) in the string.
+All characters are vowels ('A', 'E', 'I', 'O', 'U', 'a', 'e', 'i', 'o', 'u'), so they are all removed.
+  The resulting string is an empty string ("").
+  The next function counts the number of vowels in the input string by iterating over each character and counting those that are vowels.

+  For the input "AEIOUaeiou":
+  All characters are vowels.
+  The count of vowels in the original string is 10.

-INPUT :
+- INPUT :
   "The quick brown fox jumps over the lazy dog."
   OUTPUT :
   "Th qck brwn fx jmps vr th lzy dg."
+  5

+  The function removes vowels from the input string by iterating over each character and keeping only those that are not vowels.

+  For the input "The quick brown fox jumps over the lazy dog.":
+  All characters except 'e', 'u', 'i', 'o', and 'o' (vowels) are kept.
+  The resulting string is "Th qck brwn fx jmps vr th lzy dg.".
+  The next function counts the number of vowels in the input string by iterating over each character and counting those that are vowels.

+  For the input "The quick brown fox jumps over the lazy dog.":
+  'e', 'u', 'i', 'o', and 'o' are vowels.
+  The count of vowels in the original string is 5.